How much does a website cost? Is there such a thing as a website cost blueprint?

 Of course, if you have the budget or don’t want to put in the time yourself, you can also hire a freelancer to do all the work for you.
 There are plenty of sites where you can do so, including Upwork, Freelancer.com and PeoplePerHour.

 If you work with a website builder, you can also hire somebody to create a custom template for you.
 Many of the providers have special marketplaces for that.
-However, that will also cost money on top of using the website builder in the first place.
+Keep in mind that it will also cost money on top of using the website builder in the first place.
 More on that below.

 So, here’s the deal:

 If you want quality, when hiring a web developer, at least $1,000 – $3,000 is a good ballpark number to expect for a simple site.
-The more complex the site will be, the higher will be the cost.
+The more complex the site is, the higher the costs.

 Option 3: Work with an Agency – $10,000 to $50,000 per Website